Christmas lights photography: how to capture nighttime displays in all their glory

 Remember that when you change shutter speed and aperture, it also changes the amount of light entering the camera.
 That means you’ll also need to tweak the ISO levels so that you don’t underexpose or overexpose your shot.

 High ISOs can add noise (grain) to nighttime photography and blur out details.
-So if you’re using a slower shutter speed, we’d advise you to start at base (100 or 200, depending on the camera) ISO and then move up, but be careful with values over 400 as that’s when noise can become a problem, particularly for older DSLRs.
-Most modern mirrorless cameras should be able to handle higher ISO (at least till 6400) with ease.
+So if you’re using a slower shutter speed, we’d advise you to start at base ISO (100 or 200, depending on the camera) and then move up, but be careful with values over 400 as that’s when noise can become a problem, particularly for older DSLRs.
+Most modern mirrorless cameras and DSLRs, though, should be able to handle higher ISO (at least till 6400) with ease.

 Have fun with bokehs